 Despite the traffic noise and visual intrusion, I think the park works well as a natural refuge from the surrounding suburbs and industry.
 It is also a great testament to the efforts of those working to create such an oasis.

 Not everyone would agree, but I found the traffic noise and in-your-face industrial views provided a positive point of difference to other urban parks.
-Once I got used to it, the noise and visual distractions served to emphasize, by contrast, the exquisite natural beauty of the native Australian plants and bird life.
+Once I got used to it, the noise and visual distractions served to emphasise, by contrast, the exquisite natural beauty of the native Australian plants and bird life.
 It certainly made for a walk in the park I'll remember more than your average garden-variety park.

 Note - Westgate Park extends to the Yarra River, near where a sometimes-operating commuter ferry takes pedestrians and cyclists across the river to Spotswood, not far from the Spotswood train station.
 The ferry wasn't running when I was there, but if/when it is, it could enable a round trip circuit back to the city.
 This might suit walkers who like exploring parts of the city usually overlooked by visitors.